MichaelCurrin/dev-cheatsheets/cheatsheets/make/variables/custom-parameters.md

 ---
 title: Custom parameters
-description: How to pass and use variables with the `make` command
+description: How to pass variables to the `make` command in the shell and use them in the `Makefile`.
 ---